kaurdiljeet98/my-first-repo/README.md

 #Diljeet Kaur

-###About Me
+##About Me
-My name is Diljeet and I am currently a PhD student in Genetics at the University of Pennsylvania I am currently trying to learn some Computational Biology skills.
+My name is Diljeet and I am currently a PhD student in Genetics at the University of Pennsylvania.
+I am currently learning some Computational Biology skills.